geotools/geotools/docs/user/unsupported/mbstyle/index.rst

 Data expressions are allowed as the value of the ``filter`` property, and as values for most paint and layout properties.
 However, some paint and layout properties do not yet support data expressions.
 The level of support is indicated by the "data-driven styling" row of the "SDK Support" table for each property.
 Data expressions with the ``feature-state`` operator are allowed only on paint properties.

-**Camera expressions**
+``Camera expressions``

 A *camera expression* is any expression that uses the ``zoom operator``.
-Such expressions allow the the appearance of a layer to change with the map's zoom level.
+Such expressions allow the appearance of a layer to change with the map's zoom level.
 Camera expressions can be used to create the appearance of depth and to control data density.

 ::